Barclays sued by Saudi developer for $10 billion

 | NEW YORK

-NEW YORK A Saudi real estate company has sued Barclays for $10 billion (6.24 billion pounds), claiming the bank ceased pursuing lease payments due from the Saudi government on military complexes in the kingdom in order to obtain a lucrative banking license there.
+A Saudi real estate company has sued Barclays (BARC.L) for $10 billion (6.32 billion pounds), claiming the bank ceased pursuing lease payments due from the Saudi government on military complexes in the kingdom in order to obtain a lucrative banking license there.

 The company, Jadawel International, a unit of London-based MBI International Holdings Inc., claims Barclays "hatched a fraudulent scheme" to secure the rare Saudi banking license, selling out Jadawel in the process, according to the lawsuit filed in New York state Supreme Court on Tuesday.